 Electron emission is the ejection of an electron from the surface of matter.
 We know that the electrons are attracted to the protons in the nucleus of an atom.
 It is this attraction that holds the electrons in place.
 But if the electrons gain sufficient energy from an external source, the electrons can escape the metal surface.
 In this article, we will explore the definition and the types of electron emission.

 What is Electron Emission?

-However, the surface barrier can be broken by providing a certain minimum amount of energy to the free electrons which increases their kinetic energy, and consequently help them escape the metal surface.
+However, the surface barrier can be broken by providing a certain minimum amount of energy to the free electrons which increases their kinetic energy and consequently help them escape the metal surface.
 This minimum amount of energy is known as the work function of the metal.
 And when the work function is provided to the metal, the consequent liberation of electrons from the metal surface is known as electron emission.

-Work function of a metal depends on:
+The work function of a metal depends on:

 - The properties of the metal

 - The nature of the metal surface